zsylvester/segmenteverygrain/README.md

 ## Acknowledgements

-Thanks to Danny Stockli, Nick Howes, Jake Covault, Matt Malkowski, Raymond Luong, and Sergey Fomel for discussions and/or helping with generating training data.
+Thanks to Danny Stockli, Nick Howes, Kalinda Roberts, Jake Covault, Matt Malkowski, Raymond Luong, and Sergey Fomel for discussions and/or helping with generating training data.
 Funding for this work came from the [Quantitative Clastics Laboratory industrial consortium](http://www.beg.utexas.edu/qcl) at the Bureau of Economic Geology, The University of Texas at Austin.

 ## License